niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 If `getline()` receives an `l` node it will collect `w` nodes (words) and `gloss` nodes with the language attribute `akk`.
 The Xpath expression looks as follows: './/w|.//gloss[@lang="akk"]'.
 This will find both Sumerian and Akkadian words in the text.

-The function iterates over the list words sending each word to `getword()`.
+The function iterates over the list of words, sending each word to `getword()`.

 ### 2.2.11 Getword()